bradhowes/keystrokecountdown/README.md

 ```

 After generating the pages, this will start up a simple web server at `localhost:7000` at which you can connect
 via a browser to view the blog site.
+To just build without the server, use `-n` option.
+Also, there is a
+*production* build mode which is subtly different than the normal *development* build.
+This happens with the
+addition of the `-p` option.

 # Data Model